 Larger granules make for a thick, flavorful crust with pops of flavor in each bite.

 - Capers – Tangy and salty, you can skip these if you aren’t a fan of the taste.
-Some good alternatives include olives or anchovies.
+Some good alternatives for this carpaccio recipe include olives or anchovies.

 For a subtler, fresher taste, try a sprinkling of fresh herbs such as thyme instead.